PARENT/CHILD ROOM GROUPINGS CASE STUDY

 Testing

-We launched a new test at 50% on our own platform, Rocketmiles, launching on our remaining partner sites shortly after.
+We launched a test at 50% on our own platform, Rocketmiles, launching on our remaining partner sites shortly after.
 Within a few weeks, we were thrilled to see the new variant won against the control! 🎉

 Since earn performed well, we kept the groupings live on Rocketmiles.
 For our other partners with both earn and burn, we turned off the experiment with the intention to introduce new enhancements over time.